carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 This process would run once.

-> ## projectDir
+> ## Implicit variables
-We use the special Nextflow variable `${projectDir}` to specify the directory where the main script is located.
+We use the Nextflow implicit variable `${projectDir}` to specify the directory where the main script is located.
 This is important as Nextflow scripts are executed in a separate working directory.
+A full list of implicit variables can be found [here](https://www.nextflow.io/docs/latest/script.html?highlight=implicit%20variables#implicit-variables)
  {: .callout }

 To add the process to a workflow add a `workflow` block, and call the process like a  function.
 We will learn more about the `workflow` block in the workflow episode.